jpt/barlow/README.md

 ## Download

-[Download the project](https://github.com/jpt/barlow/archive/master.zip) and find the font in the `otf` directory.
+[Download the project](https://github.com/jpt/barlow/archive/master.zip) and find the font in the `fonts/otf` directory.
 After downloading, a good way to play with it as a web font is on [Pablo Impallari's font testing site](http://www.impallari.com/testing/).

 ## Acknowledgements